enyojs/enyo-docs/building-apps/managing-data/managing-data.md

     source: "jsonp"        // use jsonp source instead of ajax for fetching });
 ```

-### Creating source sub-kinds
+### Creating source subkinds

-You may sub-kind existing sources to specify options to configure the fetching strategy, or to create brand new sources for accessing data not supported by existing source kinds.
-Newly created sources must be registered with the data layer by calling the `enyo.store.addSources()` API.
+You may subkind existing sources to specify options to configure the fetching
+strategy, or to create brand new sources for accessing data not supported by
+existing source kinds.
+Newly-created sources must be registered with the data
+layer by calling the `enyo.store.addSources()` API.

-For example, to create a sub-kind of `enyo.JsonpSource` to provide a custom `callback` property required by the JSONP endpoint, you could do the following:
+For example, to create a subkind of `enyo.JsonpSource` to provide a custom
+`callback` property required by the JSONP endpoint, you could do the following:

 ```
 enyo.kind({